 What is the size of my room?

-Vanderbilt provides a twin size bed, a desk, a desk chair, 2 chests and a closet.
-Each room contains overheard lighting, blinds, a full-length mirror, a trash can, a recycle bin, a cable TV port, an Ethernet port and campus Wi-Fi.
+Vanderbilt provides a twin size bed, a desk, a desk chair, 2 chests and a closet for each student.
+Each room contains overhead lighting, blinds, a full-length mirror, a trash can, a recycle bin, a cable TV port, and campus Wi-Fi.